How to Pass a School Test

-This is easier said than done, but if you start to panic during a test because you can's answer questions, call a time out and ask to be excused briefly from the testing area.
+This is easier said than done, but if you start to panic during a test because you can't answer questions, call a timeout and ask to be excused briefly from the testing area.
 You could use the excuse of having to go to the bathroom.
 By doing this, you get to relax and clear your head.

-Preparing for a test is obviously the most important thing to do if you want to pass.
-By understanding all class work and completing all practice homework assignments, students should be in good shape to take tests.
+Preparing for a test is the most important thing to do if you want to pass.
+By understanding all classwork and completing all practice homework assignments, students should be in good shape to take tests.
 When taking tests, remember to budget your time and relax.
 If students do all of this, I am confident they will pass tests with flying colors.

 © 2011 Paul Richard Kuehn